how does Washington state divide property

 During the divison of property, the court can include separate property if fairness dictates.
 In general, however, it remains with the owner.

-In longer marriages, things become much more intertwined and the line between separate and marital property tends to blur.
+In longer marriages, things become much more intertwined, and the line between separate and marital property tends to blur.

 For example, if your spouse owned a home before you married, but you contribute to the upkeep and repairs, and help maintain or increase the value.
 Or if you use shared funds for this purpose.
 That often entitles you to a portion of that asset in a divorce.